hmdsamarasekara/hmdsamarasekara.github.io/_posts/2025-05-17-usb2rig-aprsdroid-review.md

 ## 🎚️ Audio Level Tuning Tips

 <div class="warning-box">
   <strong>🎛️ Critical:</strong> Proper audio levels are important when using soundcard-based packet systems.
+It took some careful fine-tuning to achieve the desired results.
 </div>

 ### Transmit Audio Issues